Kandivli West metro station

-Kandivali (West) is an elevated metro station serving Siddhivinayak Nagar neighbourhood of Kandivli on the North-South corridor of the Yellow Line 2A of Mumbai Metro in Mumbai, India.
+Kandivali (West) is an elevated metro station serving the Siddhivinayak Nagar neighbourhood of Kandivli on the North-South corridor of the Yellow Line 2A of the Mumbai Metro in Mumbai, India.
 This station is owned by the Mumbai Metropolitan Region Development Authority (MMRDA), and was inaugurated on 2 April 2022.

 History

 J Kumar Infraprojects was awarded the contract to construct the station in June 2016.
 The MMRDA announced that electrification of the line had been completed on 26 May 2020.
 Kandivli West was opened to the public on 2 April 2022, along with the first phase of Line 2A.